Objections & refusals

 Better next step

-Assess whether a fresh filing strategy would be cleaner than forcing the current one through.
+Assess whether a fresh filing strategy would be cleaner and more cost-effective than forcing the current application through.

 03